k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 #### Factor

-The factor refers to the score multiplication factor, applied only for calculating the score when comparing data types other than GUID.
-By default, the factor is set to 0.85 as it aims to reduce the probability of marking non-GUID columns as possible references as a potential match.
+The factor refers to score multiplication, applied only when comparing columns defined by non-GUID data types.
+By default, the factor is set to 0.85 as it aims to reduce the score of potential matches between non-GUID columns.